RACV Logo

 Day 13: Mekong Delta

-Today, you'll travel south by private bus to explore the Mekong Delta.
-When you arrive, you’ll board a boat and explore the intricate waterways.
+Today, you'll travel south to explore the Mekong Delta.
+When you arrive, board a boat and explore the intricate waterways.
 Often referred to as ‘the rice bowl’ of Vietnam, the fertile delta is where rice, tropical fruit and flowers are grown for the whole country.
 Disembark at Ben Tre and visit a local cottage industry to sample the candy that the region is famous for.
 You’ll have the opportunity to take a tuk-tuk around this remote village and stop to sample tropical fruit, see a honey farm and learn more about rural life.
 For lunch, go to a restaurant in the heart of the delta and try regional specialities such as the famous elephant-ear fish.
 After lunch, board sampans (small rowing boats) and paddle along the canals under the shade of lush water coconut trees.
 Stay overnight at a guesthouse on the river and swap stories with your hosts.

 Day 14: Ho Chi Minh City